bangkura/RUADota/README.md

-This is a website about the data visualization of Dota2 which can help players know how to play this game better
+This is the data framework of the Dota2 data visualization website called RUADota.

-Front end: React framework

-Back end: SSM